 The differences between the photos – taken less than a year apart from one another – are obvious.
 James Fetzer expects you to believe that all of these changes were made in an abandoned school and documented by an on-going school newsletter.
 All while they neglected to update their website… or something.

-She was joined by school principal and victim Dawn Hochsprung:
+Here is Patricia with school principal and victim Dawn Hochsprung:

 Mrs. Polacco’s visit is corroborated by the September 8th, 2011 edition of “The Sandy Hook Connection” (created on September 8th, 2011)…